• Skip to primary navigation

 Baking:

-2. Brush the pastry with a beaten egg using a pastry brush.
+2. Brush with beaten egg if desired.

-3. Bake your tart or pie in a preheated oven at 350°F (180°C) for approximately 40-55 minutes, depending on the recipe.
+3. Bake in a preheated oven at 350°F (180°C) for about 40–55 minutes, depending on the filling and recipe.

 Equipment